NeoMutt

 ◆ mutt_stamp_attachment()

-void mutt_stamp_attachment ( struct Body a)
+void mutt_stamp_attachment ( struct Body b)

 Timestamp an Attachment.